cloudmesh-community/sp20-516-251/datacenter.md

-**Introduction**
+###**Introduction**

-The company has engineered every inch of the 707,244-square-foot facility for maximum efficiency.In 2009, Microsoft spent about $500 million to build a new data center in Northlake,IL to support their increasing demand of online services.Northlake data center is one of the most powerful data center developments in the U.S.[1]
+The company has engineered every inch of the 707,244-square-foot facility for maximum efficiency.In 2009, Microsoft spent about $500 million to build a new data center in Northlake,IL to support their increasing demand of online services.Northlake data center is one of the most powerful data center developments in the U.S.

-**Electricity Cost and Carbon Footprint**
+###**Electricity Cost and Carbon Footprint**

-The average commercial electricity rate in Northlake, IL is 4.05¢/kWh.[2]There are three 66 MVA electrical substations that provide a total of 198 megawatts of power.[3]
+The average commercial electricity rate in Northlake, IL is 4.05¢/kWh.There are three 66 MVA electrical substations that provide a total of 198 megawatts of power.

 198 megawatts * 1000 = 198000 kilowatts